The making of Saint Maud, the shattering horror debut from Rose Glass

 When Rose Glass was in her early teens, she’d already decided she wanted to be a filmmaker and repeatedly pored over the world-building of Peter Jackson’s all-conquering Lord Of The Rings trilogy.
 Then something happened.
 Her dad

 sat her down to watch David Lynch’s Eraserhead, saying, “If you want to make films, perhaps you should watch this – it’s the only film I’ve ever walked out of.”
-However, Rose loved it, and her taste in movies promptly took a hard swing to the left.
+Rose, however, loved it, and her taste in movies promptly took a hard swing to the left.

 “I watched loads of messed-up films,” she tells Total Film with a gleeful chuckle.
 “I got really obsessed with Pi and Visitor Q. And The Piano Teacher!”
 Around that time, she also saw Shaun Of The Dead at the cinema, marking the first time she’d heard the explosive reactions of an audience to a bunch of gnarly kills.
 “I went home and made little films with my friends, throwing gore about.”